campaul/dos-from-scratch/README.md

 To run the OS, do `make run`

+If you have an MS-DOS boot disk, you can place it at `msdos/disk.img` and do `make run_msdos` to run that disk using the DOS from Scratch bootloader.

 ## Blog Posts

 The development of this project is being documented in a series of [blog posts](https://toast.zeroflag.net/dos-from-scratch-introduction).